TokenChingy/pytasking/README.md

 This will return all the process ids as a list, you can use this method in conjunction with `get_process(p_id)`.

 #### `start()`

+This begins the `Manager` instance and starts all added tasks and processes.

 ## Known Issues